realchrismartin/user-browser/readme.md

 - Search among all users in the system to find those users with specific properties

 ### Usage
 This project is packaged using `docker-compose`.
-A few minor modifications are required prior to running it:
+A few minor modifications to the `compose.yml` are required prior to running it:

-* Create a SAML Identity Provider configuration.
+* Create a SAML Identity Provider configuration in your IDP of choice.
 This has been tested using Azure Entra ID and Atlassian Crowd, but any provider should work.
 Specifically, set:

 * * `Entity ID` to some value.
 This will be used as the IDP_ISSUER below.
 * * `Assertion Consumer Service URL` to `http://localhost:8080/saml/consume`